DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

      femb_firmware_check_progammer

-# 4) Start monitoring the chip output
+# 4) Start the ADC chip testing process

    * Click on the ADC Cold Test Gui icon on the desktop.
+ALWAYS START A NEW GUI WITH EACH NEW TEST.
-Put in your name and test board id and ASIC id:
+Put in your name and test board id and ASIC id.

    ![FEMB GUI Display](adc_gui_v40.png)